naspredam/rest-go-users/README.md

 - Go 1.14
 - MySQL (8.0.20)

+To be comparable with jara standard applicaiton, it was used gorm as ORM.

 ## What the rest api will stand for?

 The rest will have the resource: